alexfmonteiro/us-tourism-data-analytics/README.md

 -----------------

 <a id='s6'></a>
-## Extra: Write a few analytics queries
+### Step 6: Process Result - Demonstrate how to use the tables

-A notebook with a few analytical queries can be found [here](analytics.ipynb)
+A notebook with some analytical queries to demonstrate how to use this data model can be found [here](analytics.ipynb)

 -----